-- The National Environmental Policy Act (NEPA) of 1969 (42 United States Code (USC) 4321 et seq.), which requires an environmental analysis for major Federal Actions having the potential to impact the quality of the human environment; - Council of Environmental Quality Regulations at 40 Code of Federal Regulations
+• The National Environmental Policy Act (NEPA) of 1969 (42 United States Code (USC) 4321 et seq.), which requires an environmental analysis for major Federal Actions having the potential to impact the quality of the human environment;

-(CFR) 1500-1508, which implement the requirements of NEPA;

-- The National Historic Preservation Act (NHPA) (16 USC 470 et seq.), which requires protection of historic properties significant to the Nation's heritage; - The Wilderness Act (16 USC 1131 et seq.), which requires the preservation of wilderness character and wilderness resources in an unimpaired condition for the park's 78,982 acres of Congressionally designated wilderness; and for the approximately 13,000 acres which have been proposed for future designation (2003 GMP); - The Endangered Species Act of 1973 (ESA) (19 U.S.C.
+- Council of Environmental Quality Regulations at 40 Code of Federal Regulations (CFR) 1500-1508, which implement the requirements of NEPA; - The National Historic Preservation Act (NHPA) (16 USC 470 et seq.), which requires protection of historic properties significant to the Nation's heritage; - The Wilderness Act (16 USC 1131 et seq.), which requires the preservation of wilderness character and wilderness resources in an unimpaired condition for the park's 78,982 acres of Congressionally designated wilderness. - The Endangered Species Act of 1973 (ESA) (19 U.S.C.
 1536 (c), 50 CFR 402), which requires that the effects of any agency action that may affect endangered, threatened, or proposed species must be evaluated in consultation with either the United States Fish & Wildlife Service (USFWS) or National Marine & Fisheries Study (NMFS), as appropriate; - Clean Water Act of 1972, as amended (CWA) (33 USC 1251-1387), which requires the protection of the chemical, physical, and biological integrity of the Nation's waters; - Executive Order 11990, "Protection of Wetlands", which requires federal agencies to avoid, where possible, impacts on wetlands; and - NPS Conservation Planning, Environmental Impact Analysis, and Decision Making; Director's Order #12 and Handbook.